Tgentil/sortNFC-Es/README.md

 - `os` for directory listing
 - `xml.etree.ElementTree` for parsing the XML files

 The script works by reading each XML file in the specified directory, parsing it to obtain the payment type, and moving it to the appropriate directory.
-The directory paths can be configured by changing the `DIRETORIO` and `DESTINO` constants in the script.
+The directory paths can be configured by changing the `DIRECTORY` and `DESTINATION` constants in the script.

 ## Setup